MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-servers-plan.md

     If you onboard on-premises machines by [directly installing the Defender for Endpoint agent](onboard-machines-with-defender-for-endpoint.md), Defender Plan 1 features are available.
 For Defender for Servers Plan 2, in addition to Plan 1 features, the only other available capability will be premium Defender Vulnerability Management features.

 - **Review support requirements**.
 Check [Defender for Servers requirements and support](support-matrix-defender-for-servers.md) information.
-- **Onboard with a custom Log Analytics workspace**: If you [used the default Log Analytics workspace](plan-defender-for-servers-data-workspace.md) when you enabled Defender for Cloud on a subscription for the first time, when you turn on Defender for Servers Plan 2 it's enabled automatically on that workspace.
+- **Onboard with a Log Analytics workspace**: The benefit of free 500 MB data ingestion (available for [specific data types](faq-defender-for-servers.yml#what-data-types-are-included-in-the-daily-allowance-)) is available for machines running the  Azure Monitor agent (AMA) in subscriptions with Defender for Servers Plan 2 enabled.
+The benefit is granted to the Log Analytics workspace to which the machine reports.

-    If you used a custom workspace, you need to specifically enable Defender for Servers Plan 2 on it.
-The workspace isn't relevant for Plan 1.
+- You need to specifically enable Defender for Servers Plan 2 on the workspace.
 - **Integration**: Defender for Endpoint integration is enabled by default in Defender for Cloud.
 When you enable Defender for Servers, you give consent for the plan to access the Defender for Endpoint data related to vulnerabilities, installed software, and alerts for endpoints.

 ## Enable on Azure, AWS, or GCP